-For all other object types, only the rule that all accesses are preserved applies.
+For all combinations of object types not listed, only the rule that states that all accesses are preserved applies.

 DECLARING OBJECTS CONST

 The const type qualifier is used for indicating that a data object, accessed directly or via a pointer, is non-writable.
 A pointer to const declared data can point to both constant and non-constant objects.
 It is good programming practice to use const declared pointers whenever possible because this improves the compiler's possibilities to optimize the generated code and reduces the risk of application failure due to erroneously modified data.